DFE-Digital/publish-teacher-training/docs/deployment.md

 ## Rolling back

 *Note that this advice does not apply if you are deploying changes to the Azure infrastructure.
-For rollback to the changes made to the infrasructure, the only way to roll back is to run a full redeploy.*
+For rollback to the changes made to the infrastructure, the only way to roll back is to run a full redeploy.*

 Because we operate blue/green deployments, the previous version of the app is